bxdoan/bxdoan/README.md

 <div align="center">

-> Knowing you’re different is only the beginning.
-If you accept these differences you’ll be able to get past them and grow even closer.
+> Do not think about other things, there is only one thing you can do.
+So master that one thing.
+Do not forget.
+What you must imagine is always that you, yourself, are the strongest.
+You do not need outside enemies.
+For you, the one you have to fight is none other than your own image.

-> — Miss Kobayashi —
+> — Archer —

 </div>